How to choose between a matt or a gloss finish for your kitchen cabinet doors

 Now that we’ve covered the basics, we’re going to explore how choosing matt or gloss relates to other key factors, including the lighting, colour, and size of your kitchen.

-For example, if you have a dark kitchen which does not enjoy a lot of natural sunlight, the best bet for you would be to go for a gloss kitchen.
+For example, if you have a dark kitchen that does not enjoy a lot of natural sunlight, the best bet for you would be to go for a gloss kitchen.
 If you go for a nice bright colour, like white, cream or yellow, along with some creatively placed lighting, this will make space seem a lot bigger.

 Alternatively, perhaps you have a very bright kitchen with lots of light, in which case many gloss cabinets may be too bright, and a matt finish will give you a sophisticated and timeless look.